DevarakondaV/DevarakondaV.github.io/_posts/2024-03-02-A-Brief-Look-At-Entropy.markdown

 ## Entropy

 Entropy, in the context of information theory, was introduced by Claude Shannon when he was a graduate student.
 Shannon defined entropy as the inherent uncertainty of a variable's possible state.
-Mathematically, the entropy of a given variable $x$ is defined below.
+Mathematically, the entropy of a given variable $$x$$ is defined below.

 $$
 h(x) = \sum_{x \in \mathcal{X}} p(x)\log{p(x)}
 $$

-Suppose a variable $x$ can only exist in one state.
+Suppose a variable $$x$$ can only exist in one state.
 Then using the above equation, the entropy is calculated like below.

 $$
 \begin{align*}